 Paperwork for Travelling to Malta with a Dog

-(One side note for UK readers: When flying out of the UK, AirMalta allows your dog to fly in the cabin, just not when returning to the UK.
-Also, if you’re flying direct from the UK, you also won’t need the worming treatment.)
+(One side note for UK readers: When flying out of the UK, AirMalta allows your dog to fly in the cabin, just not when returning to the UK.)

 Our Adventure Visiting a Vet in Sicily